Skip to main content

 Definition

 A field-based research method in which the researcher observes and interviews users in their natural work or life environment while they perform real tasks.
-It combines observation with directed questions.
+As described by the Nielsen Norman Group, it combines observation with directed questions.
 PMs use contextual inquiry to uncover workflow problems, workarounds, and latent needs that users cannot articulate in a survey or interview room.

 Why It Matters for Product Managers